Are You Taking Your Business for Granted?Authored by: Jim Stewart, Founder DocuSend, powered by MTI.

 Most startups prosper because their founders learned how to fill the holes left by established companies.
 If you want to dip your toes into the entrepreneurial pool, look for those gaps.
 They may not be apparent, but they are there.

 Keep your eyes open for the flaws in products and services and how you think they could be improved.
 Any time you’re not happy with something you’ve purchased and find yourself thinking, “I’m pretty sure I know how to fix this,” there is your foundation for a business.

 But that doesn’t mean it will be easy—far from it.
 The right mindset is crucial.
 There aren’t many genuine risk takers, and if you’re not emotionally and psychologically prepared for the challenges of building a company, chances are you won’t last long.
 It’s probably going to require about 80% of your emotional intelligence and 20% of your physical capacity.
 And you have to be in it for the long run.
 It’s going to be a marathon, and you can’t expect to compete in a marathon without some training.

 For most people, getting a business off the ground will be the biggest career challenge they will ever take on, by far.
 You will face compromises to your job security, recreation time, personal finances, investments, social life, medical benefits, and sometimes even your happiness.

 What do you get out of it?

 The unparalleled exhilaration of building something truly valuable from the ground up.
 Is it worth it?
-It is for some, as long as they follow their own instincts and are prepared to live with the outcomes, whether they be rewards or consequences.
+It is for some, as long as they follow their own instincts and are prepared to live with the outcome, whether that takes the shape of rewards or consequences.

 The Biggest Fan